Personera

 Personera is a technology startup based in Cape Town, South Africa.
-It allows the use of variable data printing technology to create on-demand print products which are personalized with a user's Facebook content (such as photos, events and friends’ birthdays).
-These products are then printed by commercial printers and delivered.
+It allows the use of variable data printing technology to create customized on-demand print products that are personalized with a user's Facebook content (such as photos, events and friends’ birthdays).
+These products are printed by commercial printers and delivered.

 History

-Personera was co-founded in February 2008 by Sheraan Amod and Jaco de Wet, both MSc students at Stellenbosch University.
+Personera was founded in February 2008 by Sheraan Amod and Jaco de Wet, both MSc students at Stellenbosch University.
 Michael Champanis, a University of Cape Town graduate, also joined the team as a co-founder.

-On 11 November 2009, Personera launched its public beta – a hard-copy personalized Facebook calendar, which includes users’ photos, birthdays and events.
+On November 11, 2009, Personera launched its public beta – a hard-copy personalized Facebook calendar, which includes users’ photos, birthdays and events.

 The company's headquarters are currently located in Cape Town, South Africa.

 Technology

 Personera's personalized print platform is built using variable data printing technology and Facebook’s API.
 Users' Facebook content is placed into predesigned layouts, with users having the ability to choose which specific photos to use and to manually input additional events.
 Personera's method of producing a printed product is currently patent pending under the World Intellectual Property Organization.